Moment of inertia: Principal axes

 The columns of the rotation matrix $\mathbf{Q}$ define the directions of the principal axes of the body, and the constants $I_1$, $I_2$, and $I_3$ are called the principal moments of inertia.
 This result was first shown by J. J. Sylvester (1852), and is a form of Sylvester's law of inertia.
-The principal axis with the highest moment of inertia is sometimes called the figure axis or axis of figure.
+When the body has an axis of symmetry (sometimes called the figure axis or axis of figure) then the other two moments of inertia will be identical and any axis perpendicular to the axis of symmetry will be a principal axis.

-A toy top is an example of a rotating rigid body, and the word top is used in names the types of types of rigid bodies.
+A toy top is an example of a rotating rigid body, and the word top is used in the names of types of rigid bodies.
 When all principal moments of inertia are distinct, the principal axes through center of mass are uniquely specified and the rigid body is called an asymmetric top.
 If two principal moments are the same, the rigid body is called a symmetric top and there is no unique choice for the two corresponding principal axes.
 If all three principal moments are the same, the rigid body is called a spherical top (although it need not be spherical) and any axis can be considered a principal axis, meaning that the moment of inertia is the same about any axis.

 The principal axes are often aligned with the object's symmetry axes.
 If a rigid body has an axis of symmetry of order $m$, meaning it is symmetrical under rotations of 360°/m about the given axis, that axis is a principal axis.
 When $m > 2$, the rigid body is a symmetric top.
 If a rigid body has at least two symmetry axes that are not parallel or perpendicular to each other, it is a spherical top, for example, a cube or any other Platonic solid.

 The motion of vehicles is often described in terms of yaw, pitch, and roll which usually correspond approximately to rotations about the three principal axes.
 If the vehicle has bilateral symmetry then one of the principal axes will correspond exactly to the transverse (pitch) axis.

 A practical example of this mathematical phenomenon is the routine automotive task of balancing a tire, which basically means adjusting the distribution of mass of a car wheel such that its principal axis of inertia is aligned with the axle so the wheel does not wobble.

 Rotating molecules are also classified as asymmetric, symmetric, or spherical tops, and the structure of their rotational spectra is different for each type.